cloudprudhvi/jenkins/00-cicd.md

 ---

 By using Jenkins for CI/CD, teams can deliver software faster and with fewer errors.
 This improves productivity and keeps customers happy.

+---

+## Detailed Explanation of CI and CD

+### What is CI (Continuous Integration)?
+Continuous Integration (CI) is a software development practice where developers frequently integrate their code changes into a shared repository.
+Each integration is verified by automated builds and tests to detect issues early.
+The goal of CI is to improve code quality, reduce integration problems, and enable faster development cycles.

+#### Stages in CI:
+1. **Code Commit**: Developers commit their code to a version control system (e.g., Git).
+2. **Build**: The CI server (e.g., Jenkins) compiles the code and packages it.
+3. **Unit Testing**: Automated tests are run to validate the functionality of individual components.
+4. **Static Code Analysis**: Tools analyze the code for potential bugs, vulnerabilities, or style issues.
+5. **Integration Testing**: Tests ensure that different modules of the application work together as expected.
+6. **Artifact Creation**: If all tests pass, the build artifacts (e.g., JAR, WAR, Docker images) are created and stored.

+---

+### What is CD (Continuous Delivery/Deployment)?
+Continuous Delivery (CD) and Continuous Deployment (CD) are practices that extend CI by automating the release process.
+The difference lies in the level of automation and manual intervention.

+#### Stages in CD:
+1. **Acceptance Testing**: Automated tests validate the application against business requirements.
+2. **Staging Deployment**: The application is deployed to a staging environment that mimics production.
+3. **Manual Approval (for Delivery)**: In Continuous Delivery, a manual step is required to approve the deployment to production.
+4. **Production Deployment**: The application is deployed to the production environment.

+---

+### Difference Between Continuous Delivery and Continuous Deployment:
+- **Continuous Delivery**: The deployment process is automated up to the staging environment.
+A manual approval step is required before deploying to production.
+- **Continuous Deployment**: The entire process, including deployment to production, is fully automated.
+Every successful build is automatically released to production.

+---

+### Difference Between CI and CD:
+- **CI (Continuous Integration)**:
+  - Focuses on integrating code changes frequently.
+  - Ensures code quality through automated builds and tests.
+  - Stops at creating build artifacts.

+- **CD (Continuous Delivery/Deployment)**:
+  - Focuses on automating the release process.
+  - Ensures the application is ready for production at any time.
+  - Includes deployment to staging and/or production environments.

+---

+### Summary:
+- **CI** ensures that code changes are integrated and tested frequently.
+- **CD** ensures that the application is always in a deployable state, with Continuous Deployment automating the final production release.